VikingPaul/battleFantasy/README.md

 > Personal Project using [Phaser v2.4.6 ](http://phaser.io/).
 Updates will be added as they are made.
 >> Version: 0.7.16.0.0

+> Please send all bugs to me so they can be fixed.

 * Enemies have stats that effect the gameplay
 * Able to pick begining stats
 * Added Stats for player